PennyLaneAI/pennylane/doc/concepts/quantum_nodes.rst

 Interfacing the classical and quantum worlds
 ============================================

 There are many schemes for inputting classical information into quantum systems, but these can often get quite complex.
-To connect between the classical and quantum worlds, OpenQML uses two straightforward methods:
+To connect between the classical and quantum worlds, PennyLane uses two straightforward methods:

 1. **Gate parameters**: The gates used in a quantum circuit often have classical parameters associated with them.
 This classical information determines how a quantum state is transformed -- e.g., what angle we should rotate the quantum state by.
 Thus, gate arguments provide us a way to imprint classical data onto quantum states, converting classical information to quantum information [#]_.